B1.4 Read, represent, compare, and order decimal numbers up to thousandths, in various contexts.

 Soccer

-Note: The Dewey classification system uses the decimal point, not the decimal point.
+Note: The Dewey classification system uses a decimal point to provide more specific subject groups beyond the ten broad classed.
 Also, the index of a book does not always contain 6 digits.

 It is not necessary for students to know the Dewey Decimal System in detail, but the ability to compare decimal numbers represented in the subscripts will help them more easily find a book on the shelves of a library since books are placed in ascending order of subscript.
 For example, a book with the index number 611.43 is placed after book 611.34.
 To locate, for example, the book with the index 611.347, students must first discover the section of 600 (Technology) in the library, then locate where the volumes are in 610, then the subsection 611.
 Students continue in this manner with each of the decimals 3, 4 and 7.
 Each of the numbers that make up the left-to-right clue narrows the search area.
 It is possible that several books have the same clue.
 In this case, the author number will be used.
 All libraries that use the Dewey System classify books according to the indexes.